TRANSCRIBING VIOLIN MUSIC FOR CELLO

 The possibilities for using doublestops are much greater on the violin than on the cello.
 This is mainly because the cellist’s hand is so much smaller in relation to the cello fingerboard length than the violinist’s.
 The saying “double-stops make one good player sound like two bad ones” applies much more to the cello than to the violin.
 For this reason, in the “cellofun” transcriptions found on this website, the violinists’ double-stops (especially in melodic passages) have often been replaced by single notes for the cellist, with the missing notes being placed in the piano part when possible.

 In many other (non-cellofun) transcriptions for cello of violin music however, the original violin double-stops are maintained.
 This is probably out of fidelity to the composers’ original intentions, or perhaps also because the virtuoso cellist who was consulted for the transcription liked a challenge.
 Whatever the reasons, for cello transcriptions, the maintaining of awkward violinistic doublestops can create some extremely difficult passages in music that is not supposed to be particularly virtuosic.
 For example, when Piatagorsky helped Stravinsky to make a cello version of his Suite Italienne (the original source material is from the orchestral music for the ballet “Pulcinella” for which Stravinsky adapted themes from the music of Pergolesi), we can only wish he might have had a little more consideration for “normal” cellists’ quality of life.
-With its rapid scales in fifths and thirds, four-finger violinistic contortions etc, often in thumb position (the original key is maintained for the cello version, therefore it lies very often in the higher registers), there are so many difficult (or impossible) doublestopped passages that what was a delightful piece for violinists becomes a cellist’s nightmare.
+With its rapid scales in fifths and thirds, four-finger violinistic contortions etc, often in thumb position (the original key is maintained for the cello version, therefore it lies very often in the higher registers), there are so many difficult (or impossible) doublestopped passages that what was a delightful piece for violinists becomes a cellist’s nightmare:

 3: ADAPTATIONS FOR BOWINGS AND ARTICULATIONS

-TRANSCRIBING VIOLA MUSIC FOR CELLO
+UNIQUE PECULIARITIES OF TRANSCRIBING VIOLA MUSIC FOR CELLO

-The main problem with transcriptions from the viola repertoire is that the viola is at its richest and most melodic in the lower registers whereas the cello is at its richest and most singing in the medium and higher registers.
+The main problem with transcriptions from the viola repertoire is that the viola, even more than the violin, is at its richest and most melodic in the lower registers whereas the cello is at its richest and most singing in the medium and higher registers.
 This is why violists play Schubert’s Arpeggione Sonata at exactly the same pitch as cellists even though the viola is tuned an octave higher than the cello.
 This choice keeps them in their (easy) lower register whereas we cellists play it in our (excruciatingly hard) high register.
 If we were to play the Arpeggione in the equivalent (low) register as violists, it would be infinitely easier but we would sound like the elephant trying to do the acrobatic circus act that we mentioned above in relation to the Paganini Variations on One String from the violin repertoire.

 In other words, if we play viola pieces in the same key as them but one octave lower, the transposition task is very easy but we will often be in a register that is too low for the cello to really sing comfortably in.
 For this reason, when transcribing viola pieces we will probably want to transpose them up into a higher key.
 Playing them in the same key and at the same pitch will normally be simply too high: when the viola goes up to the octave above their A-string we would need to go up to two octaves above our open A-string.
 This is incomparably more difficult and usually impractical.
 If we however transpose the key up a fifth (which brings the music down a fourth) then we can preserve the identical use of three of the open strings (with the top three cello strings now corresponding to the bottom three viola strings) while the top viola string would correspond to the octave harmonic on the cello A string.
 This would seem like a good compromise.
 Doing this, we would never need the low C string notes at all in our viola transcriptions, as the G string corresponds to the viola bottom (C) string.
 Curiously, we find this identical situation when we play violin music transposed a simple octave down (in the original key), as here also, the cello G string corresponds to the violin’s bottom (G) string.

 Let’s look now at a detailed example: the Telemann Viola Concerto.
 The highest note in the original viola part is a G, almost 2 octaves above the cello’s open A string.
-This note is used often and in extended melodic passages, of three of the concertos four movements.
-The lowest note in the original version is a C (a fourth above the cello’s open G string).
+This note is used often and in extended melodic passages, of three of the concerto’s four movements.
+The lowest note in the original version is a C (one fourth above the cello’s open G string).
 This register seems unnecessarily – and uncomfortably – high.
-If we keep it in the same key as the viola but play it one octave lower, then we will spend an awful lot of time in the “grunting register” as can be seen by playing the cellofun published version in this key.
+If we play the piece in the same key as the viola but play it one octave lower, then we will spend an awful lot of time in the “grunting register” as can be seen by playing the cellofun published version in this key.
 So, we will need to transpose this piece into a different key in which the cello’s notes are somewhere between these two extremes of “too low”(one octave lower than the viola) and “too high” (same pitch as the viola).

 In order to use the most open string equivalents possible, we can start by trying a transposition up a fifth, from G major into D major.
 Because we are coming from one octave below, this means that the music will sound (after this transposition), one fourth lower than the original, rather than one fifth higher.
 This will make our highest note the D, a fourth above the octave harmonic on the A string, and our lowest note will be an open G string.
 This is starting to look like a reasonable range and, in fact, this is a good register for the cello transcription of this piece.